MetaMask/metamask-docs/docs/guide/snaps-permissions.md

 Do you have feature requests?
 Other ideas?
 We'd love to hear about them!
 [Click here](https://github.com/MetaMask/snaps-skunkworks/discussions) to join the discussion.
 :::

 To access certain powerful JavaScript globals or JSON-RPC methods, your snap may need to request permission from the user.
-Snaps follow the [EIP-2255 wallet permissions](https://eips.ethereum.org/EIPS/eip-2255), and your snaps required permissions must be specified in the `initialPermissions` field of your `snap.manifest.json` file.
+Snaps follow the [EIP-2255 wallet permissions specification](https://eips.ethereum.org/EIPS/eip-2255), and your snap's required permissions must be specified in the `initialPermissions` field of your `snap.manifest.json` file.

 ## Table of Contents